SarikaBhosale11/Library-Management-Spring/README.md

        This provided loose coupling and each class was indepedently testable as dependancies can be externally injected.

      - Development/Testing Stratergy
-     A.  1. com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_NoBooksAvailableCondition() was written and it was  failing as there was no application logic was exist.
+     A.  1. com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_NoBooksAvailableCondition()
+            was written and it was  failing as there was no application logic was exist.
             With flow implementation test case was passed for empty list.
-         2. Then com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_booksAvailableCondition() was written and as it was  failing as we had only empty book list.
+         2. Then com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_booksAvailableCondition()
+	    was written and as it was  failing as we had only empty book list.
 It passsed over time when DataHelper class was implemeted to return dummy data.
+	 3. com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_booksAvailableCondition_ForZeroCopies()
-		 3. com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_booksAvailableCondition_ForZeroCopies() was written.
-Intially it failed as BookServiceImplementor.getLibraryData() method was not checking for number of ccpies available.
+            was written.
+Intially it failed as BookServiceImplementor.getLibraryData() method was not checking for number of copies available.
 	    Check was added in method and test case passed.

      B. Integration Test case.
         SpringBoot Test was written to call REST service and check if book list is written.